cranphin/picorv32/picosoc/README.md

 faster read commands and (2) the IO2 and IO3 pins on the flash chip must be connected to the FPGA IO pins T9 and T8 (near the center of J3).

+### Upduino 2.0 port:

+I've been into FPGA's on and off for a couple of weeks now, adjust expectations accordingly :)

+This should work with an Upduino 2.0:
+- With it's PIN 35, and PIN J6 (12Mhz clock) connected.
+To give it a more stable clock.
+Probably/mayby should have a resistor for safety?
+- With PIN 46 connected to TX of an external UART
+- With PIN 45 connected to RX of an external UART
+- With GND connected between the Upduino and the external UART (obvious, but annoying to forget :) )

+I use a CP2102 as external UART, I've added 470ohm resistors inbetween just in cases.

+So far this does -not- work yet.